Traditional Medicines and OTC Products

 - no therapeutic indication is stated on their label or in any information concerning the product; and

 - dilution can guarantee the safety of the product.

 2. Can these traditional, herbal, complementary, or alternative products be advertised directly to the public?

-Yes, subject to certain restrictions (please refer to Answer No. 17 of Marketing, Manufacturing, Packaging & Labeling, Advertising).
-In addition, any advertisement as well as the labeling and package leaflet of a traditional herbal medicinal product must contain the following text: “The use of this traditional herbal medicinal product is based solely on experience gained through long-term use”.
+Yes, subject to certain restrictions (please refer to Answer No. 17 of Chapter: Marketing, Manufacturing, Packaging & Labeling, Advertising).
+In addition, any advertisement as well as the labeling and package leaflet of a traditional herbal medicinal product must contain the following text (in Czech): “The use of this traditional herbal medicinal product is based solely on experience gained through long-term use”.

 3. What health, advertising, and marketing claims may be made for traditional, herbal, complementary, or alternative products?

-The Act on Drugs also establishes a specific requirement for the advertising of traditional herbal medicinal products, i.e. that the packaging or leaflet must contain the following text: “The use of this traditional herbal medicinal product is based solely on experience gained through long-term use”.
+The Act on Drugs also establishes a specific requirement for the advertising of traditional herbal medicinal products, i.e. that the packaging or leaflet must contain the following text (in Czech): “The use of this traditional herbal medicinal product is based solely on experience gained through long-term use”.

 4. What are the regulatory requirements for over-the-counter (non-prescription) medications?